ThosRTanner/Docking_Dialogue_Interface/Readme.md

 1. Call the base class constructor with the ID of the dialogue (i.e. the ID from resource.h), and a pointer to your main plugin instance.
 Your dialogue will be created as part of this, and the `Docking_Dialogue_Interface` class will retain the window handle.

-*Important Note*: The actual dialogue you create needs to have a caption bar with a title if you want Notepad++ to save the state between sessions.
+2. Do any window setup required (see note 2 below).

-2. Call `register_dialogue` in order to tell notepad++ that your new dialogue is ready to be used.
+3. Call `register_dialogue` in order to tell notepad++ that your new dialogue is ready to be used.

-3. Your class will start receiving messages to process via `on_dialogue_message` (if you have implemented it).
+4. Your class will start receiving messages to process via `on_dialogue_message` (if you have implemented it).

+*Important Notes*:
+1. The actual dialogue you create needs to have a caption bar with a title if you want Notepad++ to save the state between sessions.

+2. Your `on_dialogue_message` method will not get called with the WM_INITDIALOG message.
+This is because at the point the message is received, your constructor hasn't finished, and thus there isn't a valid _this_.

+   Instead, you should put any initialisation code in your constructor before you call `register_dialogue`

 ### Docking_Dialog_Interface API